API

 Incorrect username & password combinations return status code 401 and:

-Once the have the API key is obtained, it is suggested that the username and password be purged for enhanced user security.
+Once the API key is obtained, it is suggested that the username and password be purged for enhanced user security.
 Users can reset their API key from the tools page at any time if it is leaked or abused.

 Scanning URLs for Videos